rackerlabs/support-how-to/content/how-to/cloud-servers/simple-load-balancing-with-apache/index.md

 you looking at WebHead 1" or "It works you looking at WebHead 2".
 You are now balancing.

-The following code combines all the things that you've learned into a helpful packaged VirtualHost.
-Just substitute all the necessary values that are specific to your configuration, like the domain name and the IP addresses to your webheads.
+The following code combines all you've learned into a helpful packaged VirtualHost.
+Substitute all the necessary values that are specific to your configuration, like the domain name and the IP addresses to your webheads.
 Also, some security additions are explained in the comments.
-Everything is commented so you don't have to refer back to this article to make changes later.
+Everything has comments so you don't have to refer to this article to make changes later.

 **Note:** The preceding example is formatted for Apache 2.4.
 If you are